Salutology

 Analysis of aging processes according to the hallmark of aging >>>

-Physical activity routines incuding a genetic-, epigenetic analysis of the perso nal athletic type
+Physical activity routines including a genetic-, epigenetic analysis of the perso nal athletic type

-Healthy eating education, including individual specific potential need of pro-, pre or post- biotics or epigenetic active üolyphenol additives
+Healthy eating education, including individual-specific potential need of pro-, pre-, post- and psychobiotics or epigenetically active Polyphenol additives

 Sleep hygiene coaching including the analysis of the chronotyp